lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 <a href="/lem-repl-ls.png"> <img class="" src="/lem-repl-ls.png" alt="The ,ls command in a REPL prints a files and directories listing we can click on."> </a>

+### Start a REPL with Lem packages available

+There is a second way to start a Lisp REPL: `M-x start-lisp-repl`.

+This gives you a REPL, with the benefit that all Lem systems and packages are loaded and available.
+You should use this to explore Lem and work on it.

 ### Start a REPL with another Lisp core

+Use a prefix argument, as in `C-u M-x slime`.
+This prompts you for a Lisp command, with a pre-defined list of options such as `sbcl`, `ros run`, `ros -L ccl-bin`…).

-Use `C-u M-x slime`.
-This way, you can choose another implementation or an image of your own.
+This way, you can choose another implementation, you can choose an image of your own (with `--core`), and you can set other command line arguments.
+For example, to extend the dynamic space size for SBCL:

-This is equivalent of using the `--core` command-line argument.
+    C-u M-x slime <RET> sbcl --dynamic-space-size 4GiB

 ### Configuration